Feb. 19, 2017

 . . .
 I’ll tell you what I’m against: I’m specifically against willy-nilly influencer vetting and pairings, and agencies are the most culpable because they exploit uninformed clients.

 P.S.: No one should call himself or herself an influencer.
 A third party needs to do that.
 Self-proclaimed influencers must be taken with a grain of salt.
 (Honestly, it’s best to totally avoid this type of fauxfluencer.
-They tend to be uncouth and unpleasant to even be in the same room with.)
+They tend to be unpleasant to even be in the same room with.)
 Finally, there are influencer lists compiled by humans and there are influencer lists compiled by algorithms.
-The latter is the real deal.
-The former is fleeting and subject to all sorts of immature favoritism, cliques, etc. When someone asks me what I “did” to get onto the Cision Top 50 influencer list, I shrug and say “I honestly don’t know.
+The latter is usually the real deal; the former is fleeting and subject to all sorts of immature favoritism, cliques, etc. When someone asks me what I “did” to get onto the Cision Top 50 influencer list, I shrug and say “I honestly don’t know.
 You’d need to ask the algorithm as to how I got onto that list.
 (That specific list was compiled by an algorithm, not by a person.)